logto-io/logto/packages/docs/docs/sdk/Swift/LogtoClient/Classes/LogtoClient.md

 Usually this function need to be called in `onOpenURL(perform:)` in SwiftUI or `application(_:open:options:)` in AppDelegate.
 See integration guide for detailed information.

-- Parameters:
-   - forClientId: If the notification is for specific client ID only.
-When `nil`, all Logto clients will try to handle the notification.
-   - url:The URL that needs to be handled.

 #### Parameters

 | Name | Description |